dotmake-build/command-line/docs/README.md

   This can be also controlled manually by extension method `ShowHelp` in `CliContext`.
   Other extension methods `IsEmptyCommand` and `ShowValues` are also useful.
 - Call `Cli.Run<>` or`Cli.RunAsync<>` method with your class name to run your CLI app (see [Cli](https://dotmake.build/api/html/T_DotMake_CommandLine_Cli.htm) docs for more info).
+- For best practice, create a subfolder named `Commands` in your project and put your command classes there so that they are easy to locate and maintain in the future.

 ## Commands